Happiest Nursing Jobs

 Oncology

-Honestly, I’m a little surprised this made the list because I’ve worked it and know what it involves.
-It’s incredibly meaningful and I loved getting to know the patients and their families.
-You get to know the patients better than an average unit because you see them more often.
-You really feel like you’re making a difference, you build relationships, and trust.
-This specialty is very heavy and can be very busy though.
-It’s a lot of infusions, pain management, high emotion, and death and dying.
+On the flip side, oncology can be very heavy and busy.
+It’s a lot of infusions, pain management, high emotion, and death & dying.
 I probably would’ve been able to last longer in this specialty if the patient ratios were better and it wasn’t shared with another population of patients.

 Tip: If you decide to try it out, I would ask about patient ratios and support for staff.
 This is a highly emotional area of nursing.
 Get support early, don’t let it compound to the point you need a bottle of wine to sleep or feel sick to your stomach when you know you have to work the next day.